CleanroomMC/cleanroom-website/docs/groovy-script/groovy/loops.md

----
-title: Loops
----

 # Loops

-Loops are useful if you want to do the operation multiple times or if you want to do a operation for each element in a list.
+Loops are useful if you want to do the operation multiple times or if you want to do an operation for each element in a list.

 ## While loop